-9. ACTION PLANS
+10. ACTION PLANS

-These actions are the most critical areas requiring priority, focus and energy to support the rapid inclusive growth of the tourism economy.
-The prioritisation of interventions is based on changes in the environment (technology and trend changes for example) as well as lessons learned from implementation.
+The actions identified in this Strategy are the most critical areas requiring priority, focus and energy to support the rapid inclusive growth of the tourism economy.
+The prioritisation of these actions/interventions is based on changes in the environment (technology and trends for example) as well as lessons learned from implementation.

-9.1 Pillar One - Effective Marketing
+10.1 Pillar One - Effective Marketing